Life is fairly meaningless unless we have a purpose, goal, direction, motivation and determination to accomplish.

 Living a disability role is not only a burden upon your family but upon those (children, grandchildren, etc) who look to you as a role model.
 If you care, it is also a burden upon society.

-Thus, your philosophy of American life and of your role in family and society determines what you ultimately do with an injury.
+Thus, your philosophy of American life and of your role in family and society determines what you ultimately do with a physical challenge.

-I have had many severely injured patients who attempted to assume the stance that, because they had appreciable limitations and no training for alternate work, they would never work again.
-However, following up on these patients after administrative closure has almost always demonstrated that they found some form of remunerated productivity to fill their days.
+I have had many severely ill patients who attempted to assume the stance that, because they had appreciable limitations and no training for alternate work, they would never work again.
+However, following up on these patients has almost always demonstrated that they found some form of remunerated productivity to fill their days.

 The problem has been is that the patient is placed in a role governed by two opposing forces, one which attempts to minimize their limitations and the other attempts to exaggerate it.
 What almost every patient needs is someone who helps them recognize that there are productive things that they can do with their remaining years…even with pain.